History of Pluto TV in Timeline

 March 31, 2014: Pluto TV Beta Website Launch

-On March 31, 2014, Pluto TV launched its beta website, co-founded by Nick Grouf, Tom Ryan, and Ilya Pozin.
+On March 31, 2014, Pluto TV launched its beta website.
+It was co-founded by Nick Grouf, Tom Ryan, and Ilya Pozin to provide curated channels of online content from platforms like YouTube, Vimeo, and Dailymotion.

 On May 14, 2014, Pluto unveiled a digital video recorder feature on its website known as "myPluto"; users could "record" content by clicking a "save show" button that would archive content from the channel as it played.

-On July 1, 2015, Pluto TV signed a deal with Hulu to distribute ad-supported video content available for free on Hulu's website.
+On July 1, 2015, Pluto TV announced a deal with Hulu to distribute free ad-supported video content from Hulu's website.
+Hulu handled advertising for this content.

 On May 15, 2016, Pluto TV signed an agreement with Sony to make the Pluto TV app available on the PlayStation Store for download by users of the PlayStation 3 and PlayStation 4.